 Get the recipe: Garlic- and Pineapple-Glazed Ham

-Transport you and your guests to a row of hammocks on the beach with this star fruit, grapefruit, and coconut rum punch.
-All that will be missing from the experience is the sound of crashing waves (and, oh yes, the 80-degree weather).
+Transport yourself and your guests to a row of hammocks on the beach with this star fruit, grapefruit, and coconut rum punch.
+All that will be missing is the sound of crashing waves.
+It's a perfect complement to your Hawaiian Thanksgiving meal.
+And since it makes a large batch, you can have another glass to celebrate after the leftovers are packed away.

-Tip: To cut down on added sugars, replace the grapefruit soda with grapefruit-flavored sparkling water.
+Tip: To cut down on added sugars, replace the grapefruit soda with grapefruit-flavor sparkling water.

 Get the recipe: Coconut Cream Island Punch